Collation support

 Accent-sensitivity:

-Determines if accented characters should be considered equal to, or different from, their base characters.
+Determines whether accented characters are considered equal to, or different from, their base characters.
 Possible values:

 For example: